-It is not current practice to provide fire alarms in the common areas of typical residential buildings when a 'defend in place' strategy has been adopted.
+It is not current practice to provide fire alarms in the communal areas or ancillary accommodation (e.g. plant rooms) of typical residential buildings when a 'defend in place' strategy has been adopted.
 No fire detection equipment is needed where automatic ventilation is not required.
-In buildings where automatic ventilation is required, it is recommended that a Category L5 AFD system (but without sounders) be provided within the common ventilated corridors and/or lobbies adjacent to the stair.
-These should be installed in accordance with the relevant parts of BS 5839-17 - i.e. be installed as part of the ventilation system not as a fire alarm system.
+In buildings where automatic ventilation is required, it is recommended that a Category L5 AFD system (but without sounders) be provided within the common corridors.
+These should be installed in accordance with the relevant parts of BS 5839-1 - i.e. be installed as part of the ventilation system not as a fire alarm system.
 In summary, the following should be achieved: